shagunattri/site/content/posts/vcs.md

 Version controls systems such as **Git** facilitate collaboration.

 Version control systems(VCSs):
-- save files/folders/code in a series of snapshots and encapsulates them together
+- saves files/folders/code in a series of snapshots and encapsulates them together.

-- They store metadata including author,messasge,timestamps and so on.
+- Store metadata including author,messasge,timestamps and so on.

 ### Why use Git?
 - To look at older versions of code